 Gary Palmer, M.D. has served as our President, GPS Operations since March 2016 and as Chief Medical Officer from January 2015 to March 2016.
 Prior to joining NantHealth, Dr. Palmer served as senior vice president, medical affairs at Foundation Medicine, Inc. (NASDAQ: FMI) from January 2011 to November 2015, where he helped launch the FoundationOne assay.
 Prior to Foundation Medicine, Dr. Palmer was chief medical officer of On-Q-ity, a circulating tumor cell company, from December 2009 to January 2011.
-Prior to that, from July 2005 to December 2009, he was vice president of medical affairs at Genomic Health, Inc. (NASDAQ: GHDX), where he was instrumental in the commercialization of the Oncotype DX Breast Cancer Assay.
+Prior to that, from July 2015 to December 2009, he was vice president of medical affairs at Genomic Health, Inc. (NASDAQ: GHDX), where he was instrumental in the commercialization of the Oncotype DX Breast Cancer Assay.
 Prior to Genomic Health, Dr. Palmer held leadership positions at Kosan Biosciences, Inc., Salmedix, Inc. and Amgen Inc., where he was involved in the clinical development and commercialization of Neupogen, Neulasta and Aranesp.
 Prior to joining the industry, Dr. Palmer served as director of the Medical Breast Service at the University of California Davis Cancer Center and chief of medical oncology at Mercy Health System, Sacramento.
 He earned a bachelor of arts degree from Yale University and a medical degree from the Stanford University School of Medicine.
 He completed his oncology training at the Massachusetts General Hospital.
-Dr. Palmer also holds a master of business administration degree from the University of California, Davis, a master of public health degree from the University of California, Los Angeles, and a juris doctorate degree from Concord University.
+Dr. Palmer also holds a master of business administration degree from the University of California, Los Angeles, and a juris doctorate degree from Concord University.
 California.